 Our airways are designed to be responsive to harmful substances in the air.
 If we walk through clouds of smoke, our airways will shrink, protecting our delicate lung tissues from the noxious ingredients in the smoke.
+Like gentle wheezing.
 They should return to normal when we begin to breathe fresh air.

 Some people – those with asthma – have an exaggerated tightening response.

 Wheezing is the noise made by air moving through tight airways in the chest.
 Classically, it is heard when children are breathing out, and these tiny airways collapse.

 It does not necessarily mean asthma – and vice versa.

 It can progress to respiratory distress.